 What About Young Drivers?

 You may wonder if the low base rate would apply to young drivers as well.
 Young drivers usually face expensive rates, with the national average being over $7,000 per year for full coverage.
 Metromile is not immune to high rates for young drivers however.
 A few quotes we got for a 20 year old driver from L.A. showed he would be paying a base rate of $180 per month, and a mileage rate as high as 18 cents per mile!
 Still, if the young driver keeps their mileage low, they may still have a better deal than they would at another company.

-A Metromile policy also comes with a few other perks beside a policy.
+A Metromile policy also comes with a few other perks.
 The most interesting of these is the Metromile app.
 The Metromile Pulse, the tool that tracks your miles, turns out to do more than just that.
 In fact, the Pulse will tell you how to optimize your trips to save on gas and mileage.
 It will also keep track of your car's health, tell you when a street is being swept (in certain cities), and even tell you where you parked your car.
 All this info is uploaded onto your account on the Metromile app, allowing you to track it all straight from your phone.

 Usually when an insurance company has low prices, it comes at the expense of something else.
 GEICO for example frequently has the cheapest pricing, but it tends to have lower customer satisfaction when it comes to actually using the insurance.
 State Farm on the other hand, though usually more expensive, has an extensive agent network with usually well received customer satisfaction.
 While the young company has yet to receive formal reviews from the likes of J.D.
 Power, there exists a number of online customer reviews.
 They all tend to agree that the pricing for Metromile is great, but the claims process can be quite troublesome.